DiamondJdev/VexV5PiServer/README.md

 8. [📬 Contact](#-contact)
 9. [💸 Donate](#-donate)

----

 ## 🔧 Setup Overview

 This project installs a **FastAPI Python server** on your Pi, which listens for upload requests and flashes VEX code using PROS.
 It runs on a port of your choosing (see [Chapter 4](#-installing-the-server)) and uses SSH and HTTPS for encrypted communication.
 > This guide covers a broad, barebones install made to help beginners setup a Raspberry Pi SSH Server and connect to it using RAS Key-pair authentication.

----

 ## 🧰 Real-World Use-Cases
-Personally, 719R uses this software to enable programmers to work remotely and patch small issues or even large updates to the bot from their home setups, enabling the bot to live permanently with the driver or builders.
-Simultaniously decreasing the impact conflicting schedules can have on a team, while maximizing the amount of time everyone on the team gets with the robot.

----
+At 719Rip, this software is used to bridge the gap between builders and programmers (literally).
+Using Pi Bridge, the robot can stay full-time with the driver or builders, giving them uninterrupted access for testing and tuning.
+If an issue arises, they can simply call a programmer, who can push an updated version of the code from anywhere, practically as fast as they can write it.
+This removes the bottlenecks traditionally caused by conflicting schedules and physical handoffs.
+Every moment with the robot counts, and Pi Bridge ensures that all team members, regardless of availability, can make the most of that time.

 ## 🚀 Flashing the Pi